Rendering-at-ZJU/NPs-BRDF/README.md

 **BRDF Interpolation**
 - To interpolate between two materials, run the command: `python NPs.py --mode interpolation --input latent_vectors/red-plastic_latentVector.npy --input1 latent_vectors/vch_golden_yellow_rgb_latentVector.npy --int_weight 0.5 --output output/interpolation.binary`
 - The paramter 'int_weight' represents the interpolation weight.

+**Backbone**
+- By default, BRDF decoding (used in Decompression, Editing, and Interpolation) are executed using our NP model.
+If the hypernetwork backbone is required, please specify the option `--backbone hypernet`.

 ## Citation
 If you use our data or code in your research, we would appreciate a citation via